sampanna99/PCMS.UCEDockets/README.md

   protected through standard server hosting solutions
 * The database is a single table.
 The XML is stored as XML in a column, not expanded into a comparable schema
+* Change Tracking is at the DOCKET level only, no solutions here for calculating deltas within a docket

 Overview
 --------